Huawei Mate 9: Software

 The Mate 9 is preloaded with Android 7.0 "Nougat" and Huawei's Emotion UI (EMUI) 5.0, which improves the system's performance over previous versions.
 In February 2017, the phone is scheduled to gain Amazon Alexa support in the United States.
 The Mate 9 is the first phone to feature the optical flow-based video stabilization "Vidhance" from IMINT Image Intelligence AB.

-In October 2017 Huawei launch a beta testing program for the EMUI 8.0 update, based on Android 8.0 Oreo.
+In October 2017 Huawei launched a beta testing program for the EMUI 8.0 update, based on Android 8.0 Oreo.
 It began to roll out for customers in the United States on 31 January 2018.

 Release

-The Mate 9 is available in the following first-wave launch markets, include China, France, Germany, Italy, Japan, Kuwait, Malaysia, Poland, Saudi Arabia, Spain, Thailand, and United Arab Emirates.
+The Mate 9 is available in the following first-wave launch markets: China, France, Germany, Italy, Japan, Kuwait, Malaysia, Poland, Saudi Arabia, Spain, Thailand, and United Arab Emirates.
 The Mate 9 is priced at €699, and the Porsche Design Limited Edition is priced at €1395.

 Reception

 The Mate 9 has received generally positive reviews.
 In Tom's Guide, Sam Rutherford said "Huawei's Mate 9 is the kitchen sink of phones.
 You get a boatload of features, such as an IR blaster, clever stereo speakers, a fingerprint sensor, and a big, bright, 5.9-inch screen...it would still be the fastest Android phone on the market." while TechAdvisor said, "Huawei’s Mate 9 has the potential to be the best in the Huawei line-up, boasting an impressively large battery alongside powerful internals, an improved dual-camera setup and a sleek, gorgeous design."
 Shaan Haider on Geeky Stuffs said, " Huawei Mate 9 is a great phone and score brilliantly in every aspect.
-It comes with a big and beautiful screen, great camera with additional features like dedicated monochrome sensor, top quality fingerprint sensor, feature-rich and productive EMUI along with a moderate battery life."
+It comes with a big and beautiful screen, great camera with additional features like a dedicated monochrome sensor, top quality fingerprint sensor, feature-rich and productive EMUI along with moderate battery life."